shazam99/ipo-dashboard/ipo-dashboard/README.md

         - User can change the theme usig toggle button in Header.
         - Click on the "Login" button in the header to log in.
 If you don't have an account, first create an account by clicking on the register button on the login page.
         - After registering, you will be redirected to the login page.
-        - After login, you will be redirected to the stock market dashboard, where you can see, search, and view all stocks.
+        - After login, you will be redirected to the IPO dashboard, where you can view all IPO.
-        - Save stocks by clicking on the 'Favorite' button present on the stock.
-        - Access saved stocks by clicking on the 'Favorites' tab in the header.
+        - You can see live conversion rates and can convert any currency as well.

         **Summary:**
         - Toggle theme using theme button in Header.
-        - The app lists all stocks where the user can search for a specific stock and see details.
+        - The app lists all IPO where the user can see all views.
-        - The details of stocks are shown on the details page, accessible by clicking on the 'View' button for stocks.
-        - The details page shows all information regarding the stock along with chart data for 1 Day, 1 Week, 1 Month, 6 Months, and 1 Year.
+        - You can see live conversion rates and can convert any currency as well.
         - Users have to log in first to access all functionalities and can log out anytime.